Price Heterogeneity as a Source of Heterogeneous Demand: Introduction

 \section{Introduction}

-Why is demand heterogenous?
+Why is demand heterogeneous?
 Two consumers with the same budget and facing the same prices would often choose to spend their money differently.
 The same consumer, when presented with the same budgetary constraints, may also choose different purchases at different times.
-The most common and obvious way of modelling heterogenous behavior across consumers (or stochastic behavior in the case of a single consumer) is to assume that demand is governed by a distribution of preferences (rather than a single preference).
-When the distribution of preferences is stable across multiple observations, this leads to a random utility model of stochastic choice (see, for example, \cite{mcfadden1990stochastic}, \cite{kitamura2018nonparametric}, and \cite{deb2018revealed}).
+The most common and obvious way of modeling heterogeneous behavior across consumers (or stochastic behavior in the case of a single consumer) is to assume that demand is governed by a distribution of preferences (rather than a single preference).
+When the distribution of preferences is \emph{stable} across multiple observations, this leads to a random utility model of stochastic choice (see, for example, \cite{mcfadden1990stochastic}, \cite{kitamura2018nonparametric}, and \cite{deb2023revealed}).
 But preference heterogeneity is not the only source of variation in choice behavior.
-More recently, the literature on stochastic choice has highlighted the presence of other sources of heterogenous choice.
+More recently, the literature on stochastic choice has highlighted the presence of other sources of heterogeneous choice.
 For example, choice could be stochastic due to random consideration/attention sets (\cite{manzini2014stochastic}, \cite{brady2016menu}, \cite{cattaneo2020random}) or due to deliberate randomization (\cite{fudenberg2015stochastic}, \cite{cerreia2019deliberately}).
-In this paper, we wish to highlight another reason why choices can be heterogenous: the presence of heterogenous prices across consumers.
+In this paper, we wish to highlight another reason why choices can be heterogeneous: the presence of heterogeneous prices across consumers.
 Price heterogeneity could occur for at least two reasons.

-Firstly, consumers could {\em actually} face different prices due to price dispersion (\cite{stigler1961economics}), which arises because they live in different locations and/or shop at different stores, and it is not always worthwhile for them to search for the cheapest price.
-Related to this, empirical demand analysis often involves the aggregation of highly granular demand information into broad categories (such as `food' or `clothing'); the price index constructed for a given category of goods is not tailored to each consumer and so may not accurately represent the prices encountered by a given consumer for goods in that category.
+Firstly, even when the economist uses only a single set of prices (for different goods) for all the consumers being studied, consumers {\em in fact} face different prices due to {\bf price dispersion} (\cite{stigler1961economics}), which arises because they live in different locations and/or shop at different stores, and it is not always worthwhile for them to search for the cheapest price.\footnote{\linespread{1.1} \selectfont For empirical evidence on price dispersion, see \cite{sorensen2000equilibrium}, \cite{brown2002does}, \cite{baye2004price}, \cite{van2010has}, and \cite{kaplan2019relative}.} Related to this, empirical demand analysis often involves the aggregation of highly granular demand information into broad categories (such as `food' or `clothing'); the price index constructed for a given category of goods is not tailored to each consumer and so may not accurately represent the prices encountered by a given consumer for goods in that category.